omarkmu/pz-omichat/docs/sandbox-options.md

 `default → 30, minimum → 1, maximum → 30`

 The maximum distance between players for `/say` messages to be visible.

+### RangeSneakCallout
+`default → 6, minimum → 1, maximum → 60`

+The maximum distance for a 'Q' sneak callout to be heard by players.

+### RangeSneakCalloutZombies
+`default → 6, minimum → 1, maximum → 60`

+The maximum distance for a 'Q' sneak callout to be heard by zombies.

 ### RangeWhisper
 `default → 3, minimum → 1, maximum → 30`